numinit/CTF/CSAW-2015/memeshop.md

 To fill `types` with zeroes, we request 256 of any meme (for example, doge).
 To fill `memerz` with skeletals, we request 256 more skeletals.

 To figure out where to point into the heap, we can look at the process's maps after spraying doge, estimate how much the heap will expand, and evenly distribute arguments to `system` over the estimated new part of the heap.
-Since we're making reasonably large allocations and limiting our search space to the *new* part of the heap, there is a high chance that one of our `system` calls will end up in the middle of one of our sleds of spaces.
+Since we're making reasonably large allocations and limiting our search space to the *new* part of the heap, there is a high chance that one of our `system` calls will end up in the middle of one of our sleds of spaces either allocated by Ruby or by `mememachine.so`.

 ```
 >>> Initial maps